History of The Cathedral School

 Tuition

-Tuition for the weeks of May 6th & 13th, 2024, is due on Wednesday, May 1st.
+Tuition for the weeks of February 17th and 24th, 2025, is due on Wednesday, February 12th.
 Tuition will be processed through the Brightwheel app.